imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Section-05-Intro-To-Responsive-Design/questions.md

 ![Imgur](http://i.imgur.com/BZD6pIM.jpg)

+There are additional items here but they are hidden because we have not specified that they should wrap.

 **wrap**

 ![Imgur](http://i.imgur.com/HbT6piB.jpg)

+Here the hidden items above are shown because we specified that they should wrap.

 It should also be noted that items wrap according to the flex direction.
 Generally the flex direction is horizontal however the direction can vertical as well.
 If this is the case, the flex wrap property will work like this -